 Ideas for children's bedrooms: great ideas for girls, boys, teens and tots

-When you are designing a child's bedroom, remember how their tastes and needs will change as they grow.
+When you are designing a child's bedroom or planning a nursery for a new baby, remember how their tastes and needs will change as they grow.
 A simple colour scheme that can be accessorised with swappable items will save you time and effort in the long run.
 Use durable paints, too, that can be wiped clean.

 Alternatively, you might relish the challenge - and cost - of a complete overhaul every few years.
 In which case, you can take advantage of wall mural, paint effect and themed decorating scheme ideas.

 15. Invest in a bedroom or nursing chair

 Ideal in an adult's bedroom for creating a feeling of luxury, a nursing chair is a must-have for a baby's nursery.
 Choose a design that looks more like an armchair than a nursing chair so that you can move it to another room when toy storage starts to take up the space.